Is Healthcare Free in Canada? Here Is The Answer

 A residence in a province or territory is the main requirement for public health insurance coverage in Canada.
 However, each province and territory determines its own residence requirements for a non-Canadian individual.

-Generally, you must have resided within one province for at least 3 months, but in some regions, you can receive your medical card immediately.
+Generally, you must have resided within one province for at least three months, but in some regions, you can receive your medical card immediately.
 So it’s up to the province.

 Nonetheless, most of them also require residents to be physically present for 183 days annually in one province to qualify and keep the healthcare benefits.

-1. Permanent residents of Canada are among those non-Canadians that qualify for the Medicare program.
+1. Permanent residents of Canada are among those non-Canadians who qualify for the Medicare program.

 In order to become a resident, you must: